 Clean, fresh air is an important and valued part of Marlborough's environment and the community's quality of life.
 Unfortunately, elevated levels of particulate can build-up over Blenheim during the winter months, especially during calm, cold evenings.
-The main source of this PM{10} is solid fuel burning, mainly from domestic home heating, which contributes up to 92 percent of the anthropogenic PM{10} measured.
+The main source of this PM{10} is solid fuel burning, mainly from domestic home heating, which contributes up to

+Commented [36]: RESOLVED: Nelson-Marlborough Fish and Game Council ENV-2020-CHC-35 By consent order dated 2 November 2023 92 percent of the anthropogenic PM{10} measured.
 Other sources include backyard burning of waste and discharges associated with industrial activities.